AlyonaSpytska/calendar-react/README.md

-You don’t have to buy a calendar to see what date it is.
+You don’t have to buy a calendar to see what date it is.<br>
 You can use the online version and write down your plans :)

 The tech stack is: